Mary Stuart (1605–1607): Life

-On 8 April 1605, at Greenwich Palace, Anne of Denmark delivered a girl.
+On 8 April 1605, at Greenwich Palace, attended by the physician Martin Schöner, Anne of Denmark delivered a girl.
 Although the peoples of King James were slightly disappointed, the birth of the first princess of the two united realms was a cause for celebration.
 Throughout the realms, bonfires were lit and church bells rung all day long; the celebrations were encouraged by the fact that 68 years had elapsed since the birth of a child to an English sovereign, the last being Edward VI.
 The next day, King James drank health to his wife and new daughter.
 In letters announcing Mary's birth to his relatives, James described her as "a most beautiful infant" and punned on her not-yet-revealed name, saying that "if I would not pray to the Virgin Mary, I would pray for the Virgin Mary."

 Preparations for a royal christening started immediately after the birth.
 The location decided upon was the chapel at Greenwich Palace and the date, 5 May.
 Mary was carried by Elizabeth de Vere, Countess of Derby, who was supported by the Dukes of Holstein and Lennox.
 The infant's clothing, a train of purple velvet, embroidered with gold and furred with ermines, was supported by two countesses, being so long that it fell to the ground.
 The archbishop of Canterbury, Richard Bancroft, christened the child with the name Mary, as her godparents, Ulrik of Denmark, brother to the queen, Lady Arbella Stuart, first cousin to the king, and Dorothy Percy, Countess of Northumberland, had decided to name her.
 According to the Venetian ambassador, Nicolò Molin, she was named after her grandmother Mary, Queen of Scots.
 Immediately after the ceremony was complete, the noblemen put on their coats and the trumpets sounded.
 As a way to further celebrate this joyful occasion, the king presented Queen Anne with new jewelry and created several new peerages.
 His gifts included £1550 worth of jewels provided by Arnold Lulls and Philip Jacobson.